-If you are a shelter or rescue group who need help saving the lives of homeless pets in your area, you can contact us at firstname.lastname@example.org to reach our Transport Coordinator.
+If you are a shelter or rescue group who needs help saving the lives of homeless pets in your area, please contact our Transport Coordinator at email@example.com.

 We call our out-of-state rescue program “Saving Homeless Pets Across America.”
 This program is made possible by the generous donations of people like you.
-Your tax-deductible gift helps cover transportation costs, healthcare, inoculations and food…and more importantly, you can help save a puppy or adult dog from certain death.
+Your tax-deductible gift helps cover transportation costs, healthcare, inoculations and food… and most important of all, saves a puppy or adult dog from certain death.